caseyanderson/workshops/computation_syntax/computation_syntax.md

 * [Processing](https://processing.org/) - Based on the same framework as Arduino (Wiring), Processing is a high-level visual programming environment.
 Processing is used for a variety of visual

+* [SuperCollider](https://supercollider.github.io/) - A high-level, domain specific language for algorithmic and live electronic music composition and sound design.

 MDP has carefully curated which programming languages make sense to support given the style of work in the department.
 Our preference has been to focus on high-level, general purpose programming languages.
 These languages all have a good balance between high-level functionality while also allowing one to go "lower" if necessary / desired.

 ### Choosing a Programming Language